ahmedsaheed/website/data/second-brain/react-theming.md

 export default mode
 ```

-Let's add a touch of fun, we could also switch between themes by using our keyboard buttons, but this obviously wouldn't work for mobile devices.
+Let's add a touch of fun, we could also switch between themes by using our keyboard buttons by adding listeners, obviously this wouldn't work for mobile devices.
 To implement this we'd need to add an extra function in our `theme.js` file which would detect keys pressed.

 ```js
 useEffect(() => {